runcitadel/compose/README.md

 If you're a developer looking to help but not sure where to begin, check out [these issues](https://github.com/BitcoinNodeCommunity/compose/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that have specifically been marked as being friendly to new contributors.

-If you're looking for a bigger challenge, before opening a pull request please [create an issue](https://github.com/BitcoinNodeCommunity/compose/issues/new/choose) or [join our community chat](https://t.me/getumbrel) to get feedback, discuss the best way to tackle the challenge, and to ensure that there's no duplication of work.
+If you're looking for a bigger challenge, before opening a pull request please [create an issue](https://github.com/BitcoinNodeCommunity/compose/issues/new/choose) to get feedback, discuss the best way to tackle the challenge, and to ensure that there's no duplication of work.

 ---